 Fair Value Gap

 This indicator helps traders identify Fair Value Gaps — areas on the chart where price moved too quickly, leaving an imbalance between buyers and sellers.
-These gaps often act as magnets, drawing price back for a potential "fill" before continuing the trend.

 Partial Fill